 The CGNR Committee advises the Board with regard to compensation of non-management directors.
-The CGNR Committee directly engaged FW Cook as its independent compensation consultant to assist with such matters during Fiscal 2024.
+The CGNR Committee directly engaged FW Cook as its independent compensation consultant to assist with such matters during Fiscal 2025.
 Management personnel within the Human Resources Department support the CGNR Committee and the Board in their work concerning non-management director compensation.
 Executive officers may make recommendations or provide information to, or answer questions from, the CGNR Committee and the Board regarding non-management director compensation.
 Mr. Newlands, who is also an executive officer of the Company, receives no additional compensation for serving as a director.

 Our compensation program for non-management members of the Board currently runs on an annual cycle starting with the first Board meeting immediately following the Annual Meeting of Stockholders and includes compensation in the form of cash, RSUs, and NQSOs.
-As part of the annual compensation review process, our director compensation program was reviewed by FW Cook in June 2023.
-In light of developments in the Company's competitive positioning and the Committee's historical biennial cycle for reviewing the director compensation program, including that no adjustments were considered in July 2022, FW Cook proposed two changes to the program:
+As part of the annual compensation review process, our director compensation program was reviewed by FW Cook in July 2024.
+In light of developments in the Company's competitive positioning and the Committee's historical biennial cycle for reviewing the director compensation program.
+FW Cook proposed the following change to the program: